navyxliu/leetcode/Notes.md

 int lo = 0;
 int hi = nums.size()-1;
 while (lo < hi) {  // we must use < here.
 It ensures that there're at least 2 elements in the search space.
-                   // we we use <= here, then there's only one element in the last search space.
+                   // If we use <= here, then there's only one element in the last search space.
-                   // If controlflow takes hi = mid, it will not shrink the search space!
+                   // If control flow takes hi = mid, it will not shrink the search space!
-                   // try nums[1, 2] and target == 1
+                   // try nums[1, 2] and target == 1!
     int mid  = lo + (hi-lo)/2;
-    if (nums[mid] < target) { // we are looking >= target, we can ditch the entire left space. lo = mid+1;
+    if (nums[mid] < target) { // we are looking for >= target, we can ditch the entire left space. lo = mid+1;
     } else {                  // now nums[mid] >= target, we have to retain 'mid' here.
         hi = mid;